thesmartcoder7/smart-quiz/README.md

 ## Description

 This is a simple quiz board sample for students who are beginners in learning about JavaScript.
+In this first iteration, the goal was to have the logic working.

+Future updates will include functionality like a robust backend, user-registration, question randomization using trivia APIs.

 ## Usage